rdeioris/glTFRuntime-docs/README.md

 * Assets can be loaded on the fly both in PIE and Packaged Games.
 * Assets can be loaded from the filesystem, http servers or raw json strings.
 * Assets can be compressed with gzip (will be decompressed on the fly)
+* Assets can be archived in zip files (they will be extracted and decompressed on the fly)
 * Supports generating ad-hoc Skeletons or reusing already existing ones (a gltf Exporter for Skeletons is included too)
 * Non skeletons/skins-related animations are exposed as Curves.
 * Full support for PBR Materials